 The distance learning programme in Software Engineering is offered in cooperation with the Fraunhofer Institute for Experimental Software Engineering (IESE).
 The Master's programme has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once per semester at IESE in Kaiserslautern.
 In general, there is a three-day on-campus phase from Friday to Sunday in the first semester and a one-week on-campus phase (from Saturday to Friday) in each of the second and third semesters.
 The written module examinations are completed during mandatory on-campus phases.

 A weekly commitment of around 14 hours is required to study the material, take the examinations, complete the Master's thesis, et cetera (amongst others).

 At a glance

 At the moment, the tuition fees amount to EUR 2,450 per semester.
 In addition, there is a social contribution, which, starting in the summer semester of 2023, will amount to 112 euros per semester.
-The one-time fee for the Master's thesis is EUR 500.
+The one-time fee for the Master's thesis is EUR 720.
 The tuition fees do not include travel and accommodation expenses or meal allowances during the on-campus phases.
-Only the social contribution is charged in the first and second semester after the end of the standard period of study.
-Tuition fees are reduced to 30 percent of the original fee as of the third semester exceeding the standard period of study; this does not apply to the Master's thesis fee.
+Only the social contribution is charged in the first semester after the end of the standard period of study.
+Tuition fees are reduced to 30 percent of the original fee as of the second semester exceeding the standard period of study; this does not apply to the Master's thesis fee.
 The tuition fees are exempted from German VAT and may be tax-deductible if the legal requirements are fulfilled.
-An installment payment request is possible, further information can be found here.
+An instalment payment request is possible, further information can be found here.